awsdocs/amazon-s3-developer-guide/doc_source/manage-versioning-examples.md

 ## Using the AWS SDK for Java<a name="manage-versioning-examples-java"></a>

 **Example**
-For instructions on how to create and test a working sample, see [Testing the Java Code Examples](UsingTheMPDotJavaAPI.md#TestingJavaSamples)\.
+For instructions on how to create and test a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```
 import java.io.IOException;